Control Yuan: Establishment and relocation to Taiwan

 However, a year later, the Kuomintang-led government of the Republic of China lost the Chinese Civil War and retreated to Taiwan in December 1949.
-Taiwan was under Japanese rule before August 15, 1945.
-As a result of World War II, the Republic of China Armed Forces occupied Taiwan on behalf of the Allies.
+Taiwan had been under Japanese rule before August 15, 1945; as a result of World War II, the Republic of China Armed Forces occupied Taiwan on behalf of the Allies.
 The government established Taiwan Province to mark its annexation of Taiwan.
-There were 104 members who retreated to Taiwan with the government, including 5 deputies from Taiwan.
-The Control Yuan occupied the former governmental building of Taihoku Prefecture in Japanese era.
-The term of the retreated members was extended indefinitely until "re-election is possible in their original electoral district."
+There were 104 members who retreated to Taiwan with the government, including 5 senators from Taiwan.
+The Control Yuan occupied the former governmental building of Taihoku Prefecture in the Japanese era.
+The term of the retreated senators was extended indefinitely until "re-election is possible in their original electoral district."
 During this era, the first Control Yuan members continued to conduct sessions in Taipei until they were ordered to retire by the Judicial Yuan (Constitutional Court) in 1991.

-With the reduction of members due to age, elections were held from 1969 to 1986 to elect new members to the Yuan from Taiwan.
+With the reduction of members due to age, elections were held from 1969 to 1986 to elect new senators to the Yuan from Taiwan, and the cities of Taipei and Kaoshung were soon represented.

 Until 1993, the Control Yuan's legislative work was limited to helping to audit the national budget, which would then be presented to the Legislative Yuan.
 The other actions the then chamber took were its impeachment, confirmation and censure powers, applied whenever necessary.